lilott8/BioScript/README.md

 `git clone --recursive https://github.com/lilott8/BioScript`

-Also, if [BioScriptGrammar](https://github.com/tlove004/BioScriptGrammar "BioScript's Grammar") is updated, you'll need to run `git submodule update --init --recursive` if your version of git does not do this automatically for you.
+Also, if [BioScriptGrammar](https://github.com/tlove004/BioScriptGrammar "BioScript's Grammar") is updated (or any other submodule), you'll need to run `git submodule foreach git pull origin master` if your version of git does not do this automatically for you.

 Install required python modules: ```pip install -r requirements.txt```